-Line 1 (bottom line)In its first stages, success is innocent and blameless, since it has not yet faced the challenges which accomplishment brings.
-Avoid harm in the future by guarding against self-indulgence -- show consideration by exercising the proper restraint.
-Learn to speak of personal or business matters only with trusted advisors; to all others, remain relaxed and detached.
+In its first stage, success is innocent and blameless.
+It has not yet faced the challenges which accomplishment brings.
+Avoid creating future harm by guarding against self-indulgence -- show consideration by exercising skillful restraint.
+Speak of personal or business matters only with trusted advisors; to all others, stay relaxed and detached.
 Leave your ego at the door; there is no space for arrogance.
 Acting thus will strengthen others’ perception of you as a person endowed with confidence as well as wealth.

-Line 2The first lesson after the realization of success is to stay fluid and mobile.
-It is not the sheer amount of wealth which matters so much as its usefulness to you.
-Wealth of any kind is most useful when it can be used to launch new undertakings for the good of all rather than just to strengthen your position.
-One means of doing this is to be generous with those who have helped you, for the dedicated support of trustworthy people is among the greatest of all assets.
+The first lesson after an achievement of success is to stay fluid and mobile.
+The amount of wealth doesn’t matter as much as its usefulness going forward.
+Wealth of any kind has the most value when used to launch new undertakings for the good of all, rather than to strengthen the elite status of a few, or just yourself.
+One way to spread wealth is to be generous, especially with those who have helped you.
+The reliable support of trustworthy people is the greatest asset of all.

-Line 3Philanthropy is the obligation of those in possession of mature wealth.
-Only by donating a portion of his wealth to the service of a greater good can a man become free of the prison of his possessions.
-Those who lack great possessions should feel no shame in taking assistance, for all wealth is but a passing trust, to be administered by any one person only for a short time.
-A small-minded person is unable to assume this attitude and, as a result, can never be truly free.
+Philanthropy is an obligation of those in possession of mature wealth.
+By donating a portion of his wealth to support the greater good, wealthy people can avoid becoming possessed by their possessions.
+On the other side, those who lack resources need feel no shame in asking for or receiving assistance.
+All wealth is a passing trust, to be administered by people for a short time.
+A small-minded individual who is ignorant of and lacking this attitude will be controlled by what they have, accumulate or hoard.
+Even though they have the potential power of abundance, they squander it and, therefore, can never be joyful and free.

-If pride and envy have surfaced in your life, it's time to let them go.
-Don’t attempt to compete with others' images of themselves; another person’s ego is a wild goose waiting to be chased, if ever there were one.
+If pride and envy have surfaced in your life, let them go.
+Don’t try to compete with others’ projected self-images.
+Competing with another person’s ego gets you nowhere; it is a supreme waste of time and energy.